 Both plans allow you to integrate with G Suite and create business intelligence charts.
 The company also has an amazing marketing automation plant that comes at $299 per month, so you know you have room to grow.

 Zoho is on the higher end of freelancer CRMs.
-It has only one plan that costs $50 per month.
+It is between $12 and $45 per user per month.
 You don’t pay that much for nothing, this plan comes loaded with features.

 Apart from the basic CRM features, Zoho offers automation features that will save you hours of time.
 It’s not just that, the CRM will calculate the best time to contact each prospect and even mark incoming emails as positive or negative based on the text analysis.

 Zoho is heavy on analytics.
 There are dozens of dashboards with tons of reports that let you see how well your strategy performs.

 However, many features this CRM offers are tied to website analysis, so you’ll be missing outif you don’t have one yet.

 This is one of the cheapest feature-packed of all the CRM for freelancers.
 The basic plan is only $12 a month, and most freelancers will be able to afford the premium $24 a month plan.

 For that price, you will get access to all the basic CRM features plus multiple pipeline management, email and workflow automation, and performance analytics.
 Both plans have calling and SMS marketing features, although it’s a bit limited on the cheaper plan.